jiangts/blog/resources/templates/md/posts/2015-9-12-blue-crab-obx.md

 bucket!
 Slight worry about how to get them out of the trap, but Dad just picked them up.
 Excitement level: 8/10.

-We went over to Manteo (on NC's mainland side) to continue crabbing there, as we saw some dude catch a crab there earlier in the day.
+We went over to Manteo (a town on an island between the mainland and OBX) to continue crabbing there, as we saw some dude catch a crab there earlier in the day.
 We were also hoping for luck as it was already dark outside, and blue crabs should be nocturnal.

 We actually couldn't find the pier we wanted to be at in the dark.
 And in NC, it gets really dark (yes, I'm looking at you, California/Bay Area.
 Too many people,